Seahawks free agency primer: Eight things to know as the signing period approaches

 Q: How many unrestricted free agents (or UFAs) does Seattle have?

-A: 19.
-Here is the list, via OvertheCap.com: Defensive linemen Jadeveon Clowney, Quinton Jefferson, Jarran Reed, Al Woods, Ziggy Ansah and Dekoda Watson; linebacker Mychal Kendricks; offensive linemen Germain Ifedi, George Fant and Mike Iupati; receivers Jaron Brown and Josh Gordon; running backs Marshawn Lynch, Robert Turbin and C.J.
+A: 18.
+Here is the list: Defensive linemen Jadeveon Clowney, Quinton Jefferson, Jarran Reed, Al Woods, Ziggy Ansah and Dekoda Watson; linebacker Mychal Kendricks; offensive linemen Germain Ifedi, George Fant and Mike Iupati; receiver Jaron Brown; running backs Marshawn Lynch, Robert Turbin and C.J.
 Prosise; tight end Luke Willson; cornerbacks Akeem King and Neiko Thorpe; and quarterback Geno Smith.
+(Receiver Josh Gordon can also be a UFA but also remains indefinitely suspended).

 Q: Seattle also has some restricted and exclusive rights free agents, correct?

 A: Yes.
 Restricted free agents are players who have three accrued seasons in the NFL and whose contracts have run out.
 Teams can place what is called a “tender’’ on them — a pre-determined salary that is guaranteed only if they make the 53-man roster.
-Tendered players can still negotiate with other teams, but his current team has the right to match any offer the player would get with a chance to receive a draft-pick back as compensation of the player signs elsewhere based on what tender the player received (first round, second round or original round if the player was drafted elsewhere).
+Tendered players can still negotiate with other teams, but his current team has the right to match any offer the player would get with a chance to receive a draft pick back as compensation if the player signs elsewhere based on what tender the player received (first round, second round or original round if the player was drafted elsewhere).

 Teams must submit offers to their RFAs by next Wednesday.
 If they don’t, then those players become unrestricted free agents.